Kaushik-Kalesh/CPP-for-Competitive-Programming/README.md

 A CPP template file to be used for Competitive Programming

 ## About 📜
-A C++ template file to be used for Competitive Programming 💻
+My personal C++ template file to be used for Competitive Programming 💻

-It has various functions, macros for many use-cases.
+It has various functions for many use-cases.

-I even added in stdio functions to make it easier too.
+I have added stdio functions to make I/O convinient too.

 For standard output, I created 2 functions `print()` (to output non-beautified objects) and `printb()` (to output beautified objects)